willyvaessen/100DaysofCode/README.md

 On https://regexlearn.com I found lessons that seem to explain it quite well, so I'll be working my way through those lessons.

+## 23 October 2023

+I'm heading to the office today, so I'm not sure how much time I will have to code.
+I will be working on the RegEx lessons though.